Can CBD Help With Panic Attacks, and if So, How?

 Doctors try to avoid such problems by prescribing benzodiazepines to patients for only a short time.
 This practice is particularly helpful for those who have a history of substance abuse or can quickly become dependent on medications.

-A person who suddenly stops taking benzodiazepines may experience withdrawal symptoms, or worse, a return of anxiety.
+A person who suddenly stops taking benzodiazepines may experience withdrawal symptoms, a return of anxiety, or even death.
 These risks are why medical professionals tell patients to slowly and safely decrease dosage when deciding to stop taking the drug.

 Although primarily used for treating depression, antidepressants may also help with anxiety disorders.
 This type of medication could change the way the brain uses certain chemicals that control stress or mood.